metablaster/ASM-Formatter/CONTRIBUTING.md

 - Support for more file encodings

-- Bugfixes, optimizations and improvements and tests of existing code base
+- Bugfixes, optimizations, improvements and tests of existing code base

 If you wish to do something unorthodox or if you believe some new feature might be useful then please open a new issue to discuss it first.

+Formatting implementation for other assemblers should be a new function rather than mixed with existing format functions.

 ## Development environment